jasnow/railroader-site/source/docs/testing_brakeman/index.markdown

         :file => /home_controller\.rb/
     end

-Each key in the hash is a method on `Brakeman::Warning`, except `:type`.
+Each key in the hash is a method on `Railroader::Warning`, except `:type`.
 The value will be tested using `===` against the result of calling the method.
 This means regular expressions can be used to match against strings.

 It is best to be as specific as possible, because `assert_warning` expects *exactly* one warning to match.